 - Surface Water Drainage/Water Collection: French Drains and catch basins, channel drains, and swales are surface water drainage systems that collect and direct excess water from areas like roads, patios, or lawns to prevent flooding.
 In comparison, swales are shallow channels that naturally direct water away, while catch basins and channel drains direct water into underground pipes, effectively managing harmful rainfall and diverting water away from the building’s foundation.

-- Flood Vents: Flood vents are a safer alternative to French Drains.
-They allow water to pass through enclosed spaces like garages or deep spaces, protecting buildings from flooding.
+- Flood Vents: Flood vents allow water to pass through enclosed spaces like garages or deep spaces, protecting buildings from flooding.
 They balance water pressure on each side of a wall, reducing the risk of structural damage from floods, and are especially beneficial in flood-prone areas.

-- Waterproofing: Waterproofing is sealing a building, typically a basement, to prevent water from entering through gaps and cracks and adding waterproof membranes or coatings.
+- Waterproofing: Waterproofing is sealing a building, typically a basement, to prevent excess moisture from entering through gaps and cracks and adding waterproof membranes or coatings.
 This can be done in two ways, which include:

 If you’re looking for a reliable company to install a French drain near you, look no further than AMC911 Crawl Space & Foundation Repair.
-With nearly 30 years of experience serving the Hampton Roads area and surrounding communities like Virginia Beach, Norfolk, and Chesapeake, AMC911 is highly reputable for foundation repair, crawl space waterproofing, and drainage solutions.
-Our team offers free estimates and ensures top-quality service.
-Visit AMC911 to schedule your inspection and protect your home’s foundation today.
+With nearly 30 years of experience serving the Hampton Roads area and surrounding communities like Virginia Beach, Norfolk, and Chesapeake, AMC911 is highly reputable for foundation repair, crawl space & basement waterproofing, and drainage solutions like drain tiles and sump pumps.
+Visit AMC911 to schedule your free inspection and protect your home’s foundation today.